sjanel/aeronet/docs/FEATURES.md

 ## Static File Handler (RFC 7233 / RFC 7232)

 `StaticFileHandler` provides a hardened helper for serving filesystem trees while respecting HTTP caching and range semantics.
-The handler is designed to plug into the existing routing API: it is an invocable object that accepts an `HttpRequest` and returns an `HttpResponse`, so it works with `HttpServer` and `MultiHttpServer` exactly like any other handler.
+The handler is designed to plug into the existing routing API: it is an invocable object that accepts an `HttpRequest` and returns an `HttpResponse`, so it works with `SingleHttpServer` and `MultiHttpServer` exactly like any other handler.

 - **Zero-copy transfers**: regular GET requests use `HttpResponse::file()` so plaintext sockets reuse the kernel `sendfile(2)` path.
 TLS endpoints automatically fall back to the buffered write path that aeronet already uses for